BoPann/bo-cyber-logbook/soc-level1/tools/wireshark.md

 - Detecting and troubleshooting network problems, such as network load failure points and congestion.
 - Detecting security anomalies, such as rogue hosts, abnormal port usage, and suspicious traffic.
 - Investigating and learning protocol details, such as response codes and payload data.
+- Wireshark is a great tool but it can be overwhelming.
+My strategy is learn how to analyze the traffic rather than memorizing all the code and syntax.

 ## 2. Description
 ### 2.1 There are so many to learn in here.
 I will document things that I think can be helpful.
+ - use **apply column** or **apply Filter** when see fit.
+This is helpful.
  - see file details: statistics - >capture file property
  - merge file: ffile -> merge
  - right click on packet allows us to apply fiter